codekane/ryanhorricks2024/content/portfolio/sunrise-international/index.md

 ---
 title: "Sunrise International"
 description: "Front-End Development for an artist who inherited her father's empire."
+summary: "My work as a Front-End Developer for CreativeMite - using .NET WebForms, this was my first foray into C#, and also my first full-time role as a developer.
+I got poached by MARA a couple of months in, and doubled my money, but this was nonetheless a very important stepping stone in my career."
 slug: "sunrise-international"
 date: "2021-12-03"
 image: main.png